 However, if you are travelling to more EU nations, you must make sure that you don’t spend more than 90 days overall in all of the nations you visit within any particular 180-day period.

 You can also be required to show proof of the following if you are a tourist visiting Gran Canaria from outside the EU or the Schengen area:

 Please be aware that these processes are not currently in place.

-EES (short for entry/exit system) is an information technology system that will be used at passport control for passengers from non-EU, non-Schengen countries beginning in 2024.
+EES (short for entry/exit system) is an information technology system that will be used at passport control for passengers from non-EU, non-Schengen countries beginning in 2024, however this is looking like 2025.
 The EES will automate border control procedures and eliminate the need for passport stamping.
 This will expedite the process and improve the accuracy of the checks being performed.

 Before visiting Gran Canaria, Non-EU/non-Schengen nationals will soon be required to apply for travel authorization.

 ETIAS, which stands for European Travel Information and Authorization System, is the name of this new scheme.
 A valid ETIAS permit will allow the person to visit Spain (and/or other European countries) as a tourist for short periods of time.
 Once operational, an ETIAS travel authorization can be obtained for € 7 via the official website and is valid for three years.

 EU citizens travelling within the Schengen area are usually not required to show their passport or national identity card.
 You will, however, need to bring one of these documents with you, as foreigners on Spanish territory are required to carry valid proof of identity.

 If your passport is lost or stolen while on vacation in Gran Canaria, you must contact your embassy or consulate.